 Are Timeshares a Scam?

-Why Are Timeshares a Scam?
+Why Do People Think Timeshares a Scam?

-Because timeshares are meant to be used for decades, the resale market was an afterthought to the industry.
+Because vacation ownership is meant to be used for decades, the resale market used to be an afterthought to the industry.
 In reality, it’s not likely that you will be able to sell your timeshare for as much as you paid for it.
 As a luxury product, timeshares depreciate in value, similar to how cars or boats do.
+As a result, some people believe that timeshares are a scam due to a lack of information.
+It’s important to be clear about the purpose of timeshares before buying one yourself.

 While timeshares are not a financial investment, it is still possible to sell.
 Buyers now look to the resale market for points or weeks they can add to their existing ownership for a deal.
 Today, the best vacation clubs and developers are members of ARDA, the American Resort Development Association.
 ARDA is a trade organization that advocates for industry leaders as well as timeshare owners.
 Members of ARDA follow a strict Code of Ethics to ensure that all owners and buyers have protection.
-What’s more, these brands and members have also formed the Coalition for Responsible Exit to protect owners from timeshare scams on the resale market.
+What’s more, these brands and members have also formed the Coalition for Responsible Exit to protect owners from scams on the resale market.

-We suggest familiarizing yourself with common timeshare scams before making any big timeshare decisions!
+We suggest familiarizing yourself with common timeshare scams before making any big decisions!
 These scams can be easily avoidable when you have all of the information you need about safe timeshare buying and selling.

 Common Timeshare Scams

-1. Unsolicited phone calls– A reputable timeshare resale company will never call you out of the blue.
+1. Unsolicited phone calls– A reputable resale company will never call you out of the blue.
 These callers will usually say they have a “buyer waiting” that is offering more than what you originally paid for.
 It is actually illegal for a timeshare company to call you unsolicited.
-Not to mention, it’s not likely a buyer will be willing to pay for more than what you purchased your timeshare for.
+Not to mention, it’s not likely a buyer will be willing to pay for more than what you purchased your vacation ownership for.

-3. “Stop paying your timeshare maintenance fees”– If any company or attorney tells you to cease contacting your resort and stop paying your mortgage or maintenance fees, take it as a red flag.
+3. “Stop paying your maintenance fees”– If any company or attorney tells you to cease contacting your resort and stop paying your mortgage or maintenance fees, take it as a red flag.
 You should never stop paying your fees and dues.
 Otherwise, you may default on your ownership.

 Who can I trust to help sell my timeshare?